fr0stylo/sfx/README.md

 # sfx

 `sfx` is a pluggable secret fetcher and exporter CLI.
-It loads configuration from `.sfx.yaml`, executes provider plugins to retrieve secrets, and renders the collected data through exporter plugins (for example, to a `.env` template).
+It loads configuration from `.sfx.yaml` (via [spf13/viper](https://github.com/spf13/viper)), executes provider plugins to retrieve secrets, and renders the collected data through exporter plugins (for example, to a `.env` template).

 ## Features
 - Length-delimited protobuf protocol over stdio for stable host↔plugin communication.